 St Helens

-St Helen’s has a long history of habitation – when Issac North visited the islands in 1850 he reported goats and deer.
+St Helen’s has a long history of habitation – when Isaac North visited the islands in 1850 he reported goats and deer.
 In 1870 sheep were said to run wild.
 A 1919 guide book recorded St Helen’s only inhabitants as goats, deer, rabbits and sea fowl.

 Teän